obxkid413/Insurance-Claim-Filing-Prediction/README.md

 # Insurance-Claim-Filing-Prediction
 This code uses the Porto Seguro dataset from Kaggle and attempts to predict if a driver will file an insurance claim the following year.
+The results were not great with a SVM model in trying to make a prediction.
+Because the data was so imbalanced, it was tough to get a great prediction on the minority class (those that purchased an insurance policy).
+The best F1 score I could achieve was about .10.